-If a law enforcement officer seized your cash or other valuable property in Georgia, contact Leslie Sammis at Sammis Law Firm.
-We can help you file a motion for a probable cause hearing to be held within 30 days and file a claim demanding the immediate return of the property.
+If a law enforcement officer seized your cash or other valuable property in Georgia, contact an experienced civil asset forfeiture attorney.
+If a state agency seized the property, an attorney can help you file a motion for a probable cause hearing to be held within 30 days and file a claim demanding the immediate return of the property.

 Georiga has some of the worst forfeiture laws in the United States.
 Additionally, Georiga law makes civil asset forfeiture provisions largely secret with little transparency despite the reporting requirements contained in the Georgia Uniform Civil Forfeiture Procedures Act of 2015.

 You can level the playing field by hiring an attorney who can fight the forfeiture in state or federal court.

 30 Day Deadline to File the Written Report with the DA’s Office